-- S. O. P. 's: In addition to this course syllabus, the home page and the "General Information" page of the instructor's website: faculty.deanza.edu/kleincharles/ is also considered part of the course syllabus, and hence you are also bound by and responsible for the information contained therein. - Attendance: Since mathematics is cumulative in nature, attendance at all classes is expected.
-Students should be aware of appropriate drop dates (April 19, May 29 See special notes on Dropping a Class in the Schedule of Classes or the General Information page of the instructor's website).
+- S. O. P. 's: In addition to this course syllabus, the instructor's "Home page" and the "General Information" page of the instructor's website: www.deanza.edu/faculty/kleincharles/ is also considered part of the course syllabus, and hence you are also responsible for and bound by the information contained therein. - Attendance: Since mathematics is cumulative in nature, attendance at all classes is expected.
+Students should be aware of appropriate drop dates (Oct.
+9 , Nov.
+18 -See special notes on Dropping a Class in the Schedule of Classes or the General Information page of the instructor's website).
 It is the student's complete responsibility to drop this class as I will not drop anyone from the class. - Homework: Homework assignments represent the student's opportunity to learn what was taught, by practicing both mechanical skills and problem-solving techniques.
-The student is expected to do -and is responsible for- all problems associated with the sections of the text covered each class meeting. - Mini-Test: Mini-Tests will be given intermittently throughout the quarter.
+The student is expected to do -and is responsible for- all assigned problems associated with the section(s) of the text covered each class meeting.

+Mini-Test: Mini-Tests will be given intermittently throughout the quarter.
 Short (a day or so) notice will be given, and a missed Mini-Test (approx. 40 pts.) cannot be made up.
 Mini-Tests will be worth a total of approximately 160 points.